IgniteUI/igniteui-docfx/kr/components/calendar.md

 When a day inside the current month is focused, use:
 - Arrow keys to navigate through the days,
-- Arrow keys to navigation to previous/next month as well,
+- Arrow keys to navigate to previous/next month as well,
 - <kbd>Enter</kbd> key to select the currently focused day.

 When a month inside the months view is focused, use: